This blog will tell you what an API and API call are, how API call limits work in Intrinio's data plans, and how API calls are counted.

 API and Excel users can track their usage in their accounts for any of the data feeds they are subscribed to.

-If any of this sounds confusing, feel free to talk to our team by clicking the chat bubble in the corner.
 If you're new to Intrinio, request a consultation to get started!